enigmaneering/hello-world/enigma0/evolution5/E0S0 - Swizzling Licks.md

     ||42, 4|| | Relative |      Clamp      | Walk(𝑖, 𝑠)
     <<42, 4>> | Relative | Over/Under Flow | Walk(𝑖, 𝑠)

-A wonderful feature of this is that _flowed_ access is similar to _tail indexing_ in Python!
+A wonderful feature of this is that _"flowed"_ access is similar to _tail indexing_ in Python!
 If you'd like to grab the last element, a call to `data<-1>` tells the system to yield the element -1 positions from 0 while observing underflowing.
-At compile time, this evaluates as what you _intended:_
+At compile time, this evaluates to the _intention:_

     out := data[len(data)-1]